-TVA’s Johnsonville Fossil Plant is located on 720 acres of land near Waverly, Tenn.
-It is named for the town of Johnsonville, which was flooded during the formation of the adjacent Kentucky Lake.
+TVA’s Johnsonville Fossil Plant was located on 720 acres of land near Waverly, Tenn.
+It was named for the town of Johnsonville, which was flooded during the formation of the adjacent Kentucky Lake.
 The town was relocated several miles south and named New Johnsonville.

-Nevertheless, units 1 through 4 will cease generation by December 2017, as part of a consent decree with the Environmental Protection Agency (EPA).
+Units 1 through 4 ceased generation December 2017 as part of a consent decree with the Environmental Protection Agency (EPA).
 Units 5 through 10 were idled in 2012.

 Toxics Release Inventory